 Why it's important to own our history

-Without equivocation, we are profoundly sorry for the harm caused to LGBTQ+ people due to the messaging, expectations, and practices intended to try to change someone’s sexual orientation or gender identity.
+Without equivocation, we are profoundly sorry for the harm caused to LGBTQ2+ people due to the messaging, expectations, and practices intended to try to change someone’s sexual orientation or gender identity.
 We lament the pain caused by rejecting messages of so many religious communities.

 Particularly in the city of Toronto, the former name of the ministry, New Direction, can be a trigger.
-It still carries a connotation of “pray away the gay” and all the misery that accompanied expectations of reorientation for LGBTQ+ people.
+It still carries a connotation of “pray away the gay” and all the misery that accompanied expectations of reorientation for LGBTQ2+ people.

 As hard as it is, we believe it is important to own our history as honestly as we can.
 Christians talk a lot about repentance but can be perceived as being unwilling to repent themselves.
 We want to try to be a living demonstration of repentance.
 We have repented of ideas, assumptions, exaggerations, and misinformation that led to harmful expectations, practices, and beliefs.
-We recognize that these things hurt LGBTQ+ people profoundly and caused great estrangement and pain in churches and extended families – and that is why we have not only changed our name but we’ve profoundly changed how we welcome, accept, affirm, and celebrate LGBTQ+ people.
+We recognize that these things hurt LGBTQ2+ people profoundly and caused great estrangement and pain in churches and extended families – and that is why we have not only changed our name but we’ve profoundly changed how we welcome, accept, affirm, and celebrate LGBTQ2+ people.

 We are available to anyone who experienced hurt from past practices of this organization to hear them out, to grieve with them, to acknowledge and apologize – and while we understand that we cannot change the past, if we can participate in some level of healing or closure we are humbly willing to do so.
 We have prepared a letter for survivors of sexual orientation, gender identity & expression change efforts(SOGIECE) or conversion therapy that you can read below.